jhonnyLeandro/gap_automation/README.md

 UI Test Automation Project with WebdriverIO and Cucumber

 ##  Brief description
-This project was developed using tools like webdriverIO, which is a UI automation framework for nodejs Cucumber like the BDD libray, Selenium standalone to manage browsers and chai like assertion libary.
+This project was developed using tools like webdriverIO, which is an UI automation framework for nodejs, Cucumber like the BDD tool, Selenium standalone to manage browsers and Chai like assertion libary.

 ## Set Up